NOTE: This story was originally published October 21, 2016

-AF: Well, it seems like the most exciting thing happening on the Ohio recently is the ethane cracker facility that Shell is planning to build near Pittsburgh.
+AF: Well, it seems like the most significant development happening on the Ohio is the ethane cracker facility that Shell is planning to build near Pittsburgh.
 People are excited about the jobs and the economic development around that.
 How do you strike a balance between restoration and economic development?

 CO: So often, in places that are working waterways, we basically treat these water bodies as simply a support for larger industrial facilities.
 And you see it with crackers or refineries, and you have many of those across the entire basin.
 Those jobs are important, but we don’t value the economic loss when you degrade these waterways.
 Right now across America, the outdoor economy is about a $646 billion economy.
 It employs more than six million people.
 And that puts it on par with many of the largest industries in the country.
 A lot of those jobs are water-dependent jobs related to fishing or swimming or outdoor activities.
 So one of the cases we’re trying to make is that it doesn’t have to be “either/or.”
 The technologies exist now that we can actually have some industrial facilities and still not have to contaminate the waterway.
 The old dichotomy of having to choose between the economy or the environment really isn’t true, and there are places in the country that are making those choices that they want both.
 What we’re trying to figure out is how do we work with leaders across the region to prioritize this.
 The cities are already making investments.
 In Pittsburgh, for instance, there’s obviously a focus on the fact that the water is what separates Pittsburgh from other cities in the region.
 So the question is, how do you take the next step?